 Hi!
 I’m Julie.
 I’m a physical therapist currently serving the Greater Boston area.
 I graduated with my clinical Doctorate in Physical Therapy from Northeastern University in the spring of 2018 and am now working in outpatient orthopedics.
-Prior to PT school, I earned my Master’s degree in Sport Management from the University of Connecticut, learning the in’s and out’s of business and marketing.
-I conducted research in the area of sport psychology, and I wrote a thesis on athletic identity and its relationship with both voluntary and involuntary career termination/ transition from sport.
+Prior to PT school, I earned my Master’s degree in Sport Management/Business Administration from the University of Connecticut, learning the in’s and out’s of business and marketing.
+I conducted research in the subject of sport psychology, and I wrote a thesis on athletic identity and its relationship with both voluntary and involuntary career termination/ transition from sport.
 I also earned my Bachelor’s degree from the University of Connecticut, majoring in Allied Health Sciences.
 While at UConn, I was a captain, starter, and scholarship player for the varsity women’s soccer team.
-I transferred to Connecticut in January 2011 after playing my first two collegiate seasons with the Penn State Nittany Lions.
+I transferred to Connecticut in January of 2011, after playing my first two collegiate seasons with the 2009 and 2010 Big Ten Champions, the Penn State Nittany Lions.